Blosc/blogsite/posts/roofline-surprising-story.rst

 A Different Battlefield: Blosc2 Shines with On-Disk Data
 --------------------------------------------------------

 Blosc2's architecture extends its computational engine to operate seamlessly on data stored on disk, a significant advantage for large-scale analysis.
+This is particularly relevant in scenarios where datasets exceed available memory, necessitating out-of-core processing, as commonly encountered in data science, machine learning workflows or `cloud computing environments <https://ironarray.io/cat2cloud>`_.

 Our on-disk benchmarks were designed to use datasets larger than the system's available memory to prevent filesystem caching from influencing the results.
 To establish a baseline, we implemented an out-of-core solution for NumPy/NumExpr, leveraging memory-mapped files.
 Here Blosc2 has a performance edge, particularly for memory-bound operations on compressed data, being able to send and receive data faster to disk than the memory-mapped NumPy arrays.

 First, let's see the results for the AMD Ryzen 7800X3D system: